hungsu/digital_garden/src/site/notes/Concepts/easy mistake.md

 # Easy mistake

 > [!warning]
-> The term "stupid mistake" tends to be embarrassing and results in people getting defensive, covering up their mistakes.
-Thus the term Easy Mistake is used instead.
+> Calling people out for "stupid mistakes" or "rookie mistakes" tends to result in people getting defensive, covering up their mistakes.
+Thus it is advisable to use the term *Easy Mistake*.

 Unlike the many other kinds of mistake, a *easy mistake* is one that is: